-Students who are observed by the proctor to be cheating on the exam will be instructed to leave the testing area and the incident will be reported by the AHC Coordinator to KDADS.
+Students who are observed by the proctor to be cheating on the exam will be instructed to leave the testing area and the incident will be reported to KDADS for disciplinary action.

 ALL FEES ARE NON-REFUNDABLE.
 Certificates will be issued by KDADS.
 When taking online CNA testing, you will know immediately upon test submission whether you have passed the exam or not.
-Upon completing CMA testing, you will receive an email from the AHC Coordinator within 48 hours informing you of either a pass or fail result.
+Upon completing CMA testing, you will receive an email from the AHC Coordinator within 48 hours informing you if you have passed or failed.
 You cannot practice in the clinical setting with either your CNA or CMA certificate until you have received KDADS certification, even though you may have completed the exam successfully.

-You can go online to the Kansas Nurse Aide Registry to view your certificate and credential number: www.ksnurseaidregistry.org
+You can go online to the Kansas Nurse Aide Registry to view your certificate and credential number: KDADS does not send out a card to verify your credential.